-Note: This is the first version of our most popular article on DeckStainHelp.com.
+Note for 2018: This is the first version of our most popular article on DeckStainHelp.com.
 We help by guiding consumers in finding a high quality and low maintenance deck stain based on a series of questions.
-This article alone had had over 11,000 Q&A questions and 400 Star Rating/Reviews to date.
+This article alone had had over 15,000 Q&A questions and 400 Star Rating/Reviews to date.
 We have updated this article by including some answers to our most popular questions.